Written by: James Han

 It’s when fructose is an added sugar that it becomes a problem — and is considered by many scientists and doctors to be a key contributor to escalating obesity rates and our current metabolic health crisis.
 In the 1970s, taxes on sugar imports and subsidies on domestic corn made high-fructose corn syrup (or HFCS) — the result of processing corn syrup (which consists of 100% glucose) so that it becomes a blend of 55% fructose and 45% glucose — a much cheaper alternative to table sugar.
 In addition to being more economical, fructose tastes good: it’s about 1.73 times sweeter than sucrose, meaning that manufacturers can use less of it to achieve the same desired sweetness.

-You probably knew that HFCS is found in soda and candy, but did you know that it’s also a common additive in many crackers, processed breads, juices, and condiments?
+You probably knew that HFCS is found in soda and candy, but did you know that it’s also a common additive to many crackers, processed breads, juices, and condiments?
 As a cheap and highly palatable ingredient, HFCS isn’t just found in traditionally “sweet” things.
 Read your labels!

 To reiterate: there’s an enormous difference between eating an apple and drinking a soda.
 The fructose in foods and beverages is an added sugar, typically in the form of HFCS.
 Excessive consumption of added sugar, whether it’s HFCS or table sugar, may lead to long-term health consequences, including weight gain, fatty liver disease, and uric acid build-up (where uric acid, a waste byproduct of fructose processing that your body typically flushes out in urine, ends up lingering in the body, depositing in the joints, and causing gout).